Linda Carter: Storylines

+Linda returns from rehab in February 2025 and organises the wedding of Billy (Perry Fenwick) and Honey Mitchell (Emma Barton).
+Upon discovering that Phil- who is experiencing severe depression- has relapsed, she goes to his house to confront him, where she discovers a suicide note he has left for Sharon.
+Horrified, she informs Phil's brother Grant (Ross Kemp) and close friend Nigel Bates (Paul Bradley); the three rush to the garage and stop Phil from shooting himself.
+Linda eventually convinces Phil to seek medical advice and supports him as he enters a mental health clinic; she is later horrified when she discovers the Vic has been destroyed by an explosion accidentally caused by Reiss Colwell (Jonny Freeman).
+After the Vic has been rebuilt Linda sells the pub to Kat Slater (Jessie Wallace) and leaves for a cruise with Johnny.

 Other appearances

 Linda appears in animated form in a Children in Need sketch called Tom and Jerry: A Fundraising Adventure, broadcast during the 2014 telethon on 14 November 2014, along with Mick in The Queen Vic.
 In the sketch, cartoon cat and mouse duo Tom and Jerry visit several animated versions of BBC stars, tasked by Terry Wogan to raise cash.
 Linda is not voiced in the sketch.

 Reception

 Along with Dyer, Bright was nominated for "Best On-screen Partnership" at The British Soap Awards 2014 for the relationship between Mick and Linda.
 However, they lost out to David Neilson and Julie Hesmondhalgh, who play Roy and Hayley Cropper respectively in Coronation Street.
 Kate White from Inside Soap was pleased to see Linda's backstory explored, saying "Now we know a bit about Linda's past and what made her a control freak, she's finally a sympathetic character.
 We liked her already, but we love her now!"
 Bright won the awards for "Best Actress" and "Best Dramatic Performance" at The British Soap Awards 2015.
 In August 2017, Bright and Dyer were longlisted for Best Partnership and the showdown between Mick and Linda was longlisted for Best Show-Stopper.
 Neither nomination made the viewer-voted shortlist.
 Linda's pairing with Mick came in second place in the "Best Soap Couple" category at the 2018 Digital Spy Reader Awards with 10.6% of the total votes.
+In a 2021 Radio Times poll, Mick and Linda were voted as the joint sixth "soap pub landlord", receiving 6% of the votes.